Omarcito/indestructibleart.com/content/posts/2014-07-15-marvel-solicits-october-2014.md

 <br><br>
 <img src="/images/forPosts/marvel-solicits-october-2014-axis2.jpg" class="center-img">

 <p>Hey, look at that!
 Another cross-over in the Mighty Marvel fashion which will ultimately frustrate me to no end!
-And it even gets the pleasure of wrecking some of the _**worst comics I have ever loved**_.
+And it even gets the pleasure of wrecking some of the _**worst comics I have ever loved**_. </p>

-<p>But really though, who is this mystery character on the cover of these two books that they are blacking out?
+<p>But really though, who is this mystery character on the cover of these two books that they are blacking out?</p>

 <br><br>